9 Unusual Places to Stay Near the Grand Canyon

 100 Lakeshore Drive, Page, AZ 86040

 8. Stay in a Rustic Cabin and Use a Real Outhouse

 Head north of the Grand Canyon to settle into a beautiful rustic-style cabin and experience a modern outhouse in Bryce Canyon, Utah.
 It’s right outside the entrance to Bryce Canyon National Park.
 At Ruby’s Inn RV Park and Campground, you can catch a rodeo, go on a guided ATV tour, have Old West photos taken or go for a horseback ride.
 At night, sleep on classic log bunk beds.
 While the cabins have electricity, they do not have TVs, so play board games or cards on the cabin’s picnic-style table.
 In the morning, enjoy modern amenities like the inn’s hot tub and heated swimming pool.
 Ruby’s also has tipis you can stay in, but you need to bring sleeping pads, sleeping bags since the tipis do not have any furniture inside.

 9. Glamp in a Safari-Style Tent

-Opened in 2020, this new glamping hot spot is just 25 minutes from the South Rim entrance to Grand Canyon National Park.
+Opened in 2020, this glamping hot spot is just 25 minutes from the South Rim entrance to Grand Canyon National Park.
 Despite its proximity to the park, it feels worlds away.
-Nestled in a pinon pine and juniper forest, it offers solitude from the 6.38 million people who visit the canyon every year.
+Nestled in a pinon pine and juniper forest, Under Canvas Grand Canyon offers solitude from the 6.38 million people who visit the canyon every year.

 The giant white-tented lobby will wow you with its West Elm furnishings.
 So will your safari-style tent with high-end mattresses, sheets and decor.
 You can eat breakfast and dinner at the camp’s Embers Cafe, and there are a ton of free activities available to you on site, including live music, yoga classes, nature walks around the 160-acre property and arts and crafts.
 The concierge on-site will also book your off-site activities for you.